 Avoiding meat and dairy all together seemed a very natural progression, especially when based on environmental and ethical evidence (some of the challenging facts and figures can be found here).
 The closer we get to nature and the more we learn about the impact of large scale meat and dairy production, the more we realised that this is the only way for us to express our hopes and dreams for the future.
 Becoming a vegan has a massive effect on the environment; our own health and the well being of animals.
 It is a no-lose decision and can only lead to a more peaceful existence for all.

-Leaving meat and dairy off your plate is a powerful message and a stance against cruelty.
+Leaving meat and dairy off your plate is a powerful message and a stance against all forms of cruelty.
 The suffering that animals endure to provide generally unnecessary nutrients to humans seems utterly wrong.
-Meat and dairy not only harm the body by labouring it with saturated fats, which lead to a long term degradation of health, but also see us collectively condoning the destruction of our planet (told you it was a powerful message!!!!!!).
+Meat and dairy not only harm the body by labouring it with saturated fats and cholesterol, which inevitably lead to a long term degradation of health, but also see us collectively condoning the destruction of our beautiful planet.

-You’ll find these dishes are bursting with flavour and nutrients and we love a good plate of food so the portions are always hearty and satisfying.
+We try to make our dishes appeal to all tastes and most of our carnivorous friends love dinners at the Beach House (even my Dad, who suffers from acute pork addiction!).
+You’ll our recipes are bursting with flavour and nutrients and we love a good plate of food, so the portions are always hearty and satisfying.
 Our food is cooked from the heart, it’s real (good for the) soul food!